 Pueblo, Colorado Weather

-Southeastern Colorado is known for plains.
-Vast, beautiful grasslands untouched and unblemished.
-Much of the terrain looks like it did when the first traders, trappers and pioneers settled the area in the mid-1800s.
+Southeastern Colorado is known for its plains.
+Vast, beautiful grasslands are untouched and unblemished.
+Much of the terrain looks like it did when the first traders, trappers, and pioneers settled the area in the mid-1800s.
 Summer temperatures average around 92°F, warm and sunny!

 On the comfort index, Pueblo crushes the U.S. average of 54 by 18 points!
 This means that Pueblo enjoys more days annually in the comfort range of 70-80°F than most counties in the U.S. To top it off, Pueblo County enjoys more than 250 sunny days a year.
 Winter temperatures average around 15°F, with about 28inches of snowfall each year.
 Pueblo County tends to get less snow than other cities and counties in Colorado.